moq-wg/moq-transport/draft-ietf-moq-transport.md

 ~~~
 {: #moq-transport-subscribe-error format title="MOQT SUBSCRIBE ERROR Message"}

-* Full Track Name: Identifies the track in the request message for which
+* Track ID: The track identifier as specified in the SUBSCRIBE REQUEST {{message-subscribe-req}}.
-this response is provided.

 * Error Code: Identifies an integer error code for subscription failure.